apocalyptech/exordium/README.rst

 The tests in ``test.py`` make use of the ``exist_ok`` parameter to Python's ``os.makedirs()``, which was not introduced until Python 3.2, so the tests at least currently require at least Python 3.2.
+I suspect that there may be one or two other functions in use which might cause the base required Python to be 3.4, but I have yet to investigate closely.

 Detailed Operation
 ------------------